pmgl/starblast-modding/README.md

 ```
 #### Instructor
 ##### Calling instructor
 You can have the flight instructor send instructions to the player.
-For this find the players’s ship and use:
+For this find the player's ship and use:
 ```
 > ship.instructorSays("Hello!")
 > █